dynamsoft-docs/label-recognition-docs-js/programming/javascript/api-reference/interfaces/character-result.md

 ## characterM

-Returns the character with medium confidence.
+The character with medium confidence.

 ```typescript
 characterM: string